meivinay/uTask/README.md

 Welcome to uTask

-I have tried to automate some of the basic micro task we may perform on daily basis.\
+I have tried to automate some of the basic micro task we may perform on daily basis using nodejs.\
 The goal of this project in not just automate some uTask but to run in background and not to make user worry about accidentaly closing the uTask or take space in recent open tab/windows where already many\
 tab/windows are opened, this gives user a minimalist feel.
-Also by using this we won't have to take our hands of out keyboard because there are many option provided to control the application.\
+Also by using this we won't have to take our hands of out keyboard because there are many option provided to control the application.

-The main and important feature of this project is/are
+The main and important feature of this project are
 1. Do not block access to terminal while uTask runnig in background.
 2. Do not close when terminal is closed.
 3. Programs Send/Recieve information between each other.